-- j) Rapid assessment and extrication
+- h) Rapid assessment and extrication

-- k) Protect cervical spine.
+- i) Protect cervical spine.

-- I) CPR
+- j) CPR

-- m) Consider AED if arrest is believed to be medical in nature.
+- K) Consider AED if arrest is believed to be medical in nature.
 (See Section IV, AED.)

 A PATIENT IN CARDIOPULMONARY ARREST SECONDARY TO TRAUMA SHOULD BE TAKEN TO THE NEAREST APPROPRIATE PEDIATRIC TRAUMA CENTER.
 CONSIDERATION SHOULD BE GIVEN TO TRANSPORTING THE PATIENT TO THE NEAREST EMERGENCY DEPARTMENT OR ADULT TRAUMA CENTER, IF THE PEDIATRIC TRAUMA CENTER IS MORE THAN 10 MINUTES ADDITIONAL TRANSPORT TIME!